gabrielgo-ctf/write-ups/RHme3/AutoPSY/README.md

 26 SCK  -  AT17  -  no
 1  CS   -  AT14  -  D9
 ```
-- I connected the Arduino to D10(SI), D9(CS) and I touched with another wire the AT pin 17 (SCK).
+- I connected the Arduino to D10(SI), D9(CS) and I touched with another wire the AT pin 17 (SCK), also I connected a pin to the RST of the board to control it.
 With the arduino I inserted the SPI messages and I enabled ID 07D3.
 After this we can do login and read the service A0
 ```
 ID: 0x7DB  DLC: 8  Data: 10 23 E0 00 46 4C 41 47
 ID: 0x7DB  DLC: 8  Data: 21 3A 00 26 5F 25 5E 50